Zsocc/cloud-resume-challenge/README.md

 - Created a DynamoDB database to store the number of visitors
 - Wrote a Lambda function, which gets and updates the visitor count in the database
 - Set up an REST API Gateway, which triggers the Lambda function when gets a request

+Now that I had a working static website which can track and show how many visitors it had, I decided to write the underlying infrastructure in Terraform.